John Sutter: Beginning of the Gold Rush

-In 1848, gold was discovered in the area.
-Initially, one of Sutter's most trusted employees, James W. Marshall, found gold at Sutter's Mill.
-It started when Sutter hired Marshall, a New Jersey native who had served with John C. Frémont in the Bear Flag revolt, to build a water-driven sawmill in Coloma, along the American River.
+In 1848, gold was discovered at Sutter's Mill, by one of Sutter's employees, James W. Marshall.
+It started when Sutter hired Marshall, a New Jersey native who had served with John C. Frémont in the Bear Flag Revolt, to build a water-driven sawmill in Coloma, along the American River.
 Sutter was intent on building a city on his property (not yet named Sacramento), including housing and a wharf on the Sacramento River, and needed lumber for the construction.
 One morning, as Marshall inspected the tailrace for silt and debris, he noticed some gold nuggets and brought them to Sutter's attention.
 Together, they read an encyclopedia entry on gold and performed primitive tests to confirm whether it was precious metal.
 Sutter concluded that it was, in fact, gold, but he was very anxious that the discovery not disrupt his plans for construction and farming.
 At the same time, he set about gaining legitimate title to as much land near the discovery as possible.

 Sutter's attempt at keeping the gold discovery quiet failed when merchant and newspaper publisher Samuel Brannan returned from Sutter's Mill to San Francisco with gold he had acquired there and began publicizing the find.
 Large crowds of people overran the land and destroyed nearly everything Sutter had worked for.
-To avoid losing everything, Sutter deeded his remaining land to his son John Augustus Sutter Jr.
+To avoid losing everything, Sutter deeded his remaining land to his eldest son, John Augustus Sutter Jr., who had come from Switzerland to join his father in September 1848.

-When Sutter's oldest son arrived from Switzerland, Sutter Sr. asked his fellow Swiss majordomo Heinrich Lienhard to lend him his half of the gold he had mined, so that Sutter could impress his son with a large amount of the precious metal.
-However, when Lienhard later went to the Fort, Sutter, Jr., having taken charge of his father's debt-ridden business, was unable to return his share of the gold to Lienhard.
-Lienhard finally accepted Sutter's flock of sheep as payment.
+When Sutter Jr. arrived, Sutter Sr. asked his fellow Swiss majordomo Heinrich Lienhard to lend him his half of the gold he had mined, so that the elder Sutter could impress his son with a large amount of the precious metal.
+However, when Lienhard later went to the Fort, Sutter Jr., having taken charge of his father's debt-ridden business, was unable to return his share of the gold to Lienhard, who finally accepted Sutter's flock of sheep as payment.

-The younger Sutter, who had come from Switzerland and joined his father in September 1848, saw the commercial possibilities of the land and promptly started plans for building a new town he named Sacramento, after the Sacramento River.
-The elder Sutter deeply resented this; he had wanted the town named Sutterville (for them) and for it to be built near New Helvetia.
+The younger Sutter saw the commercial possibilities of the land and promptly started plans for building a new town he named Sacramento, after the Sacramento River.
+The elder Sutter deeply resented this; he had wanted the town named Sutterville (for both of them) and for it to be built near New Helvetia.

 Sutter gave up New Helvetia to pay the last of his debts.
-He rejoined his family and lived in Hock Farm (in California along the Feather River).
+He rejoined his family and lived on Hock Farm (north of Sacramento along the Feather River).

-In 1853, the California legislature made Sutter a Major General in the California Militia.
+In 1853, the California legislature made Sutter a major general in the California Militia.

 Land grant challenge

-Sutter's El Sobrante (Spanish for leftover) land grant was challenged by the Squatter's Association, and in 1858 the U.S. Supreme Court denied its validity.
+Sutter's El Sobrante (Spanish for leftover) land grant was challenged by the Squatters' Association, and in 1858 the US Supreme Court denied its validity.